muachilin/EDA_program/README.md

         In order to save memory usage, I cast the variable of input gate into size_t.

   2. Simulate
      - Use "~" to inverse bit patterns can cause ambiguities.
 Therefore, I use bitset to perform inverse.
-     - Improve efficiency
-       Set a stopping criteria according to overall circuit size to control when to stop simulation.
+     - Too many times of simulations will test unnecessary gates and encumber efficiency.
+But too few times of simulations will cause the following functions inefficient.
+So I set a stopping criteria according to overall circuit size to control when to stop simulation.
 Record the number of continuous times of simulations that gates do not split new groups of FEC.
 If the number equals to the stopping criteria, then stop the simulation right away.

 project copyright: